arshah18/NGS_resources/BAM2fastq.md

 ```
 ### Paired-end reads:   '/1' or '/2' is added to the end of read names
 http://www.htslib.org/doc/samtools.html
-### How to split a single .fastq file of paired-end reads into two separated files?
+#### How to split a single .fastq file of paired-end reads into two separated files?
-### extracting reads ending with '/1' or '/2'
+Extracting reads ending with '/1' or '/2'
 ```
 cat SAMPLE.fastq | grep '^@.*/1$' -A 3 --no-group-separator > SAMPLE_r1.fastq
 cat SAMPLE.fastq | grep '^@.*/2$' -A 3 --no-group-separator > SAMPLE_r2.fastq
 ```

 ### Picard
-### Converting a SAMPLE.bam file into paired end SAMPLE_r1.fastq and SAMPLE_r2.fastq files
+Converting a SAMPLE.bam file into paired end SAMPLE_r1.fastq and SAMPLE_r2.fastq files
 ```
 java -Xmx2g -jar Picard/SamToFastq.jar I=SAMPLE.bam F=SAMPLE_r1.fastq F2=SAMPLE_r2.fastq
 ```
-### F2 to get two files for paired-end reads (R1 and R2)
+F2 to get two files for paired-end reads (R1 and R2)
-### -Xmx2g   allows a maximum use of 2GB memory for the JVM
+-Xmx2g   allows a maximum use of 2GB memory for the JVM
 http://broadinstitute.github.io/picard/command-line-overview.html#SamToFastq

 ### bam2fastx